Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Rome Resources plc has emerged as a focused critical minerals exploration company following its transformational 2024 restructuring, positioning investors to gain exposure to tin, copper, and zinc mineralization in one of Africa's most prospective and historically underexplored mineral belts.
 Trading on London's AIM market under ticker RMR.L, the company operates the Bisie North Tin Project in the Democratic Republic of Congo's North Kivu province, approximately eight kilometers from Alphamin Resources' Mpama North tin mine, which holds the distinction of processing the highest-grade tin ore globally.

 The investment case centers on Rome's systematic delineation of polymetallic mineralization across two distinct prospects: Mont Agoma and Kalayi, both demonstrating grades and geological characteristics analogous to nearby producing operations.
-With £8.2 million raised and a maiden resource estimation underway for September 2025 completion, Rome offers investors early-stage exposure to critical minerals essential for energy transition technologies, backed by a management team with demonstrated DRC delivery track records.
+With £8.2 million raised and a maiden resource released in October 2025, Rome offers investors early-stage exposure to critical minerals essential for energy transition technologies, backed by a management team with demonstrated DRC delivery track records.

 The broader tin market context strengthens Rome's investment proposition.
 According to the International Tin Association, global tin demand is forecast to increase by up to 40% by 2030, driven primarily by electrification infrastructure, solar energy systems, electric vehicles, and advanced computing applications.
 The Massachusetts Institute of Technology identified tin in 2018 as the metal most likely to benefit positively from electrification growth.
 Meanwhile, supply-side constraints persist, particularly following disruptions in Myanmar and Indonesia, the world's leading producing nations.
 This supply-demand imbalance supports the current LME tin price of approximately $36,600 per tonne, providing favorable economics for development-stage projects like Bisie North.